 Winning speculators concentrate their capital and focus on being right.
 Losing speculators over-diversify and turn into investors, and then wonder why they’re not any good at speculating.
 They blame everyone and everything except themselves.
 Since the performance of their account basically mirrors that of the market, they begin to blame the market, they even proclaim that they now hate the market.
 Well, the reason these types can’t compound money is because what they are doing is throwing as much shit as they can against the wall and hoping something sticks.
 They don’t know any better either; they’ve been taught that diversification is good.
 And diversification is often very good, especially for a conservative growth investor, but that is not what we are talking about here.
 We are talking about going after out-sized returns when we talk about speculating.

 The things the industry teaches you and requires you to be tested on in order to hold a license are important, and for the protection of the investing public, but they do not teach you how to manage money.
 And they certainly don’t teach you how to go about growing money.
-I hold like nine different industry licenses and not one of them has had any bearing on why I’m good at compounding money.
+I hold multiple licenses and not one of them has had any bearing on why I’m good at compounding money.
 What good is it if your manager has all the licenses required to practice but none of the knowledge required to be any good at it?